glitterboye/State-Space-Search/README.md

 # State-Space Search Project

-This is a project written in **Java 11** that compares three common state-spaec search algorithms for Artificial Intelligence.
+This is a project written in **Java 11** that compares three common state-space search algorithms used in Artificial Intelligence.
 The three algorithms in question are:
 - A* ("AStar")
 - Uniform Cost Search (UCS)
 - Greedy Best First Search

 The structure of the files allows this program to be applied to any abstract search problem.
 For searching through France, classes are derived and implemented from abstract template classes.
+E.g. `Action.java` -> `FrenchAction.java`

 The Problem is derived given a weighted, directed graph stored in `france.txt` What the graph looks like: